OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A03-after-apply-styling.md

 };

 ```
-> Every time the theme is detected/changed (which we will discuss in the next bullet point), the script applies a data-theme value in the root of the content, like, <html data-theme='dark'>, so the `teamstyle.css` can use a correct set of colors & styles for each theme.
+Every time the theme is detected/changed, the script applies a data-theme value in the root of the content, like, `<html data-theme='dark'>`, so the `teamstyle.css` will use a correct set of colors & styles for each theme.
 The color change is done with the CSS variables.

-- Initialize the teams SDK and detect current context with `getContext()` and set the theme.
-  When there is a theme change, update the CSS by registering an event handler for theme changes with `registerOnThemeChangeHandler()`.
+Now add in-line code into teamsHelpers.js to detect current context with `getContext()` and set the theme to match the current theme in Microsoft Teams.
+The code also registers an event handler that updates the application's theme when a user changes the theme in Microsoft Teams.

 Copy and paste below code block for this purpose:

 ```javascript
 microsoftTeams.initialize(() => {
     // Set the CSS to reflect the current Teams theme